 Can I learn Tai Chi for Free?

-I learn what I call free Tai Chi on YouTube every day.
-I have been training in Tai Chi for close to thirty years.
-I search YouTube for Tai Chi videos daily.
-My searches may include Tai Chi, Push-Hands, Qigong, or anything related to Tai Chi or meditation.
-I do not pay for YouTube, so I consider watching these videos free.
-I learn something new or refresh what I already know by viewing YouTube videos.
-It is a great way to learn Tai Chi for free.
+Every day, I practice what I refer to as free Tai Chi using YouTube.
+With almost thirty years of Tai Chi training, I scour YouTube for videos related to Tai Chi, Push-Hands, Qigong, and meditation.
+Since I do not pay for YouTube, I consider learning from these videos free.
+I gain new insights or review what I already know by watching these videos.
+It's a fantastic way to improve your understanding of Tai Chi without cost.

-A great way to introduce yourself to Tai Chi would be to participate in a World Tai Chi and Qigong Day event.
-This Tai Chi and Qigong event takes place in a local park in April.
-In most cases, the park will be within driving distance.
-Several Tai Chi teachers and their students meet at approximately 10 am and give an exhibition and free Tai Chi classes to anyone who wants to introduce themselves to Tai Chi and Qigong.
-The annual event is open to the general public.
-Whether you are a beginner or an experienced Tai Chi player, this event is always fun.
+Another way to experience free Tai Chi, you might consider participating in a World Tai Chi and Qigong Day event.
+This annual event takes place on the last Saturday in April.
+At approximately 10 am, several Tai Chi teachers and their students give exhibitions and free Tai Chi classes to introduce anyone interested in Tai Chi and Qigong.
+Whether you are a beginner or an experienced Tai Chi player, this event is always enjoyable and free of charge.

-Another way to take advantage of free Tai Chi is to find a Tai Chi teacher willing to teach you for free.
-I know it is possible because I have taught Tai Chi for free and given my time to others without charging a fee.
-It may be hard to find, but it is possible.
+It is possible to find Tai Chi teachers willing to teach for free.
+While it may be challenging, it is not impossible.
+I have taught Tai Chi for free and given my time to others without charging a fee.